Frequently Asked Questions around “what is Specialist Disability Accommodation and what is the NDIS?”

 SDAMA deal with all of the SIL Providers who match suitable tenants by disability, personality and requirements.
 Ideally suited to specific category of NDIS property.

-SDAMA charges a management fee of 8% plus GST of the gross rental income.
+SDAMA charges a management fee of 10% plus GST of the gross rental income with some charging higher fees.
+If you take all the fees you will be invoiced for the average and fair rate is around 15% management fees.
+A fair SDA Rental manager will also charge only one months rent to find your tenant.
 The Landlord is responsible for maintenance and the tenants for damage, as per any other investment property.

 A typical lease will be for 12 – 24 months.
 The research indicates a tenant will stay for much longer based on scarcity of this type of housing.

-The SDA policy is an ambitious initiative requiring $5bn to build housing.
+The SDA policy is an ambitious initiative requiring $5bn to build housing for qualified participants under the NDIS.
 Government cannot achieve this and thus launched the $700m a year NDIS Scheme to create an investor and user driven market.
 Empowering people with disability to decide where they live and who they live with.

 The package of support includes annual funding to pay for the cost of their housing where the participant has a separate amount in their package to pay for their attendant care support needs to live independently in our communities.

-It is anticipated that the SDA pricing and framework will continue for 20 years, after which your property will revert to the general market.
+It is anticipated that the SDA pricing and framework will continue for 20 years, after which your property will either continue to be rented to SDA participants at around 60% of the rent at that time or revert to the general market as a rental, a sale or a development site.
+Meaning you have options.

 You enjoy a combined revenue from SDA payments, Reasonable Rent Contributions and then the proceeds from the sale value of the property when you choose to sell.
 The housing market is developing for people with disability accommodation needs and is highly underfunded.
-The NDIS is radically transforming thousands of lives for the positive in an inflexible market where these consumers have limited choice.
+The NDIS is radically transforming thousands of lives for the positive, in an inflexible market where these consumers have limited choice until now.

 A planned shift from segregated and institutional disability housing and a major move towards genuine choice and community inclusion through NDIS SDA property.
 Transformational for a person with disability.
 And a feel great investment for you the investor.